cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 Consider a search scenario in *Google Scholar*.
 To start, users can affiliate themselves with a specific library through Google Scholar's settings.
-Once that affiliation has been set up, Google Scholar leverages an institution's *knowledge base* to facilitate access to paywalled content.
+Once that affiliation has been set up,
+Google Scholar leverages an institution's *knowledge base* to facilitate access to paywalled content.
-A **knoweledge base** is a database containing details about a library's collections.
+A **knowledge base** is a database containing details about a library's collections.

 It works like this: